 All you Have to Know About UK Gambling Taxes

 Did you know that 31% of players in the UK find it difficult to grasp the complicated gambling fees and taxes?
 That’s right!
-Keep yourself informed with this simple guide on gaming and winning taxes.
+Keep yourself informed with this simple guide on gaming and winning taxes, such as remote gaming duty, and the amounts you must pay for income taxes.
+If you’re not already amongst the 69% of players who are knowledgeable about taxes, then this guide will help you become an expert in gambling tax preparation!

-Understanding the British Gambling Laws
+What Are the British Gambling Laws?

-UK gambling law has undergone considerable changes over the last 50 years, particularly in the previous two decades with the upturn of UK online casinos
+UK gambling law has undergone considerable changes over the last 50 years, particularly in the previous two decades with the upturn of UK online casinos.

 All gambling-related activities are overseen by the Gambling Commission and regulated by the Department for Digital, Culture, Media, and Sport (DCMS)